cetz-package/cetz/draw.typ

 /// Put marks on a path
 ///
 /// - path (path): Path
-/// - marks (positional): Array of dictionaries of the format:
+/// - ..marks (positional): Array of dictionaries of the format:
 ///     (mark: string,
 ///      pos: float,
 ///      scale: float,